Menu

 Careers in the Sixth Form

 The Sixth Form at St. Clement Danes boasts a team of dedicated staff who guide students in their Higher Education applications.
-Mr L Arnold (Director of Sixth Form and Assistant Headteacher) and Mrs O'Dowd (Assistant Director of Sixth Form) oversee the process from student research into courses and institutions at the beginning of Year 12 to accepting offers at the end of Year 13.
+Mr L Arnold (Director of Sixth Form and Assistant Headteacher) and Mr Varsani (Assistant Director of Sixth Form) oversee the process from student research into courses and institutions at the beginning of Year 12 to accepting offers at the end of Year 13.
 UCAS application information is delivered to students through a programme of meetings, Personal Development sessions and outside speakers.

 Sixth Form students also have the following opportunities made available to them: